5 Foods that boost the immune system

 3. Vitamin D

 Regular, direct sun exposure remains the best way to get your vitamin D, but you can also boost your intake through food.
-‘Vitamin D mushrooms’, which have been pulsed with UV light, are an excellent source and are available from some retailers.
-Or expose regular mushrooms to direct midday winter sunlight for 1-2 hours.
-Other good dietary sources of vitamin D include oily fish like sardines, mackerel, salmon and tuna, eggs, fortified foods like margarines and milks, plus red meat.
+Other dietary sources of vitamin D include oily fish like sardines, mackerel, salmon and tuna, eggs, fortified foods like margarines and milks, plus red meat.
+‘Vitamin D mushrooms’, which have been pulsed with UV light, are another excellent source of vitamin D and are available from some retailers and supermarkets.
+Alternatively you can expose regular mushrooms to direct midday winter sunlight for 1-2 hours.

 4. Vitamin C